sudmed/KodeKloud/Save, Load and Transfer Docker Image/README.md

 ```

-## 3. Copy an archive on destination server
+## 3. Transfer an archive to destination server
 `scp /tmp/ecommerce.tar banner@stapp03:/tmp`
 ```console
 The authenticity of host 'stapp03 (172.16.238.12)' can't be established.